Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 Sales of CGT-exempt assets don’t count towards capital losses.
 You can’t count disaster-trades that happened within your ISAs and SIPPs, for example.

-Now for the good bit – offsetting your losses against your gains.
+Now for the good bit: offsetting your losses against your gains.

-Let’s say you made £15,000 in capital gains on shares over the year, and you made capital losses of £6,000.
-Your total gain is £9,000.
+Let’s say you made £15,000 in capital gains on shares over the year, and you made capital losses of £14,000.
+Your total gain is £1,000.

-You can also offset unused capital losses you made in previous years, provided you notified HMRC of your loss via earlier tax returns.
-(Best do so in the future).
+You can also offset unused capital losses you made in previous years, provided you notified HMRC of your loss via earlier years’ tax returns.

 3. Consider selling more assets to use up more of your CGT allowance and so defuse future gains